shuhei/knowledge/berlin.md

 Tips:

 - Connection, connection, connection!
 Ask people around you if they know anyone who is looking for a tenant or a Nachmieter
-- Documents: Prepare ASAP
+- View many apartments.
+Even before you collect all documents, it's nice to start viewing to get used to it and figure out what you really want.
+I learned something new every time I visited a new apartment.
+There are viewings that don't require appointments in advance.
+- Documents: Collect the following ASAP.
+Keep copies in folders so that you can pass them immediately to landlords or real estate managers.
+Also preprae a PDF file with all of them in it so that you can sent it easily.
+  - Copy of your IDs and passports
+  - Anmeldung of your current address (if you live in Germany)
   - SCHUFA
-  - Mietschuldenfreiheitsbescheinigung
+  - Mietschuldenfreiheitsbescheinigung (a letter from your current/previous landlord to prove that you don't have any debt to them)
+  - Evidence of your income (either of the following)
-  - Payslips of 3 months
+    - Payslips of the last 3 months
     - Bank statements with only income
       - Deutsche Bank website doesn't have a filter for income, but you can filter transactions by your employer's name
 - Tenant protection association
   - https://www.berliner-mieterschutzverein.de/ - There are lawyers who can consult in English